CodeByAzriel/autopulse-dashboard/README.md

-Data-Driven Automotive Consumer Insights Platform

-Overview

-AutoPulse Dashboard is a prototype analytics platform designed to transform raw consumer interaction data into clear, actionable insights for automotive manufacturers and dealerships.

-Rather than relying on intuition or fragmented reports, AutoPulse centralizes engagement data—such as vehicle interest, comparisons, and abandoned selections—into structured dashboards that support strategic decision-making.

-This project demonstrates how automotive companies can better understand what customers consider, what they hesitate on, and where interest is lost, using data visualization and structured tables.

-Problem Statement

-Automotive brands collect vast amounts of customer data, yet much of it remains underutilized or siloed.
-As a result:

-Consumer intent is difficult to interpret

-Abandoned vehicle selections are not analyzed

-Product, pricing, and marketing decisions rely heavily on assumptions

-AutoPulse addresses this gap by converting engagement data into interpretable metrics and trends.

-Key Features

-Most Considered Vehicles
-Displays which vehicles receive the highest attention from users.

-Abandoned Selections Analysis
-Highlights where customers disengage before completing a selection—valuable for identifying friction points such as pricing, features, or availability.

-Engagement Tables
-Structured datasets that differentiate between vehicles, models, and interaction frequency, ensuring meaningful comparisons rather than flat metrics.

-Clean, Executive-Ready UI
-Designed to reflect a premium automotive brand aesthetic—clear, minimal, and insight-focused.

-Example Real-World Use Cases

-1. Automotive Manufacturers (e.g. Porsche)

-Identify which models generate interest but fail to convert

-Optimize vehicle configurations and pricing strategies

-Support product planning with real consumer behavior data

-2. Dealership Networks

-Track customer interest trends across regions

-Improve sales conversations using data-backed insights

-Adjust showroom inventory based on demand patterns

-3. Marketing & Strategy Teams

-Measure campaign effectiveness
+✨ Overview

+AutoPulse Dashboard is a prototype analytics platform designed to turn raw automotive consumer interaction data into clear, meaningful insights for manufacturers and dealerships.

+Instead of relying on gut feeling or scattered reports, AutoPulse centralizes engagement data—such as vehicle interest, comparisons, and abandoned selections—into a clean, executive-ready dashboard that supports smart, data-backed decisions.

+This project showcases how automotive brands can better understand:

+What customers are most interested in

+Where hesitation occurs

+Why potential buyers disengage

+All through structured data and visual insights.

+❓ The Problem

+Automotive companies collect large volumes of customer data, but much of it is underutilized.

+Common challenges include:

+🚫 Difficulty interpreting real customer intent

+🚫 No visibility into abandoned vehicle selections

+🚫 Decisions driven by assumptions instead of data

+AutoPulse addresses this gap by transforming engagement data into actionable trends and metrics.

+🔑 Key Features

+⭐ Most Considered Vehicles
+Identifies which cars attract the most attention and interest.

+🛑 Abandoned Selections Analysis
+Highlights where customers drop off before completing a selection—useful for detecting friction points such as pricing, features, or availability.

+📊 Engagement Tables
+Structured datasets that clearly differentiate between vehicles, ensuring meaningful comparisons rather than flat or misleading metrics.

+🎨 Premium Dashboard UI
+Clean, minimal, and insight-focused—designed to align with high-end automotive brands.

+🌍 Real-World Use Cases
+🏎 Automotive Manufacturers (e.g. Porsche)

+Understand which models attract interest but don’t convert

+Refine pricing, features, and configurations

+Support product strategy with real consumer behavior

+🏬 Dealership Networks

+Track customer interest trends across locations

+Improve sales conversations with data insights

+Optimize showroom inventory based on demand

+📣 Marketing & Strategy Teams

+Measure campaign performance

 Detect early shifts in consumer preferences

-Reduce wasted spend by targeting high-intent segments
+Reduce wasted spend by targeting high-intent users

-Business Model Concept
+💼 Business Model Concept

-AutoPulse is envisioned as a B2B SaaS platform, not a consumer-facing product.
+AutoPulse is envisioned as a B2B SaaS platform, not a consumer product.

-Possible access models:
+Potential access models include:

-Subscription-based dashboard access
+🔐 Subscription-based dashboard access

-Tiered analytics packages (basic insights → advanced predictive analytics)
+📦 Tiered analytics packages (basic → advanced insights)

-Enterprise licensing for manufacturers and dealer groups
+🏢 Enterprise licensing for manufacturers and dealer groups

-This repository represents an early-stage prototype, focusing on foundational logic, data flow, and dashboard presentation.
+This repository represents an early-stage prototype, focused on logic, structure, and insight presentation.

-Tech Stack
+🛠 Tech Stack

 Frontend: HTML, CSS, JavaScript